Help on the msnoise commands

 (default) or 'HH?', etc.

--s, --show BOOLEAN Show interactively?
+-s, --show BOOLEAN Show figure interactively?

-to PDF with an automatic file naming.
+format, e.g. ?.pdf for PDF with automatic naming.

 --help Show this message and exit.